 Her style merges theatrical performance, poetry reciting, and Hip Hop, with an array of neo-soul, gospel, and R & B influences.
 Egypt’s spoken word addresses themes ranging from self-empowerment to natural cosmological order, while being sprinkled with religious, spiritual, and socio-political allusions.

-Egypt English has worked with DMV artists D’Jon, Burna, King Frank May, and Autumn LaBella on various projects.
+Egypt English has worked on projects with Grammy-nominated producer Benny “Cha Cha” Rubin, DMV artists D’Jon, Burna, King Frank May, and Autumn LaBella, and hosts of other artists, producers, and companies.